Even if you can’t be there, you have the power to help

 And for many, this winter will be the toughest they’ve known.
 But you have the power to help.

-As the coronavirus pandemic continues to change lives across the country, our volunteers are there to provide comfort, support or a listening ear when it’s needed the most.
+As the Covid-19 pandemic continues to change lives across the country, our volunteers are there to provide comfort, support or a listening ear when it’s needed the most.
 And that’s thanks to the kindness of our supporters.

 Your donations help cover everything from essential supplies for elderly people who are self-isolating to the fuel in our emergency response vehicles and the personal protective equipment which is so crucial to keeping our teams safe.